-Capital Improvement Program Date submitted l: 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26_SPS-2 • Project Title: VCT Replacement • Justification Code: Category: Urgency of Maintnence Needs • l Department / Committee: SPS Contact: Sandra R. Duran, C ombined Facility Director A-Essential Project Type is: New [] Resubmission [] Rehabilitation [X] Recurring [] X B-Asset Maintenance Kenabilitation [X] C-Enhancement Year of Initial Request: Legal compliance Description & Justification / Need: Safety compliance nmunity Plan [] rred Maintenance [X] Provide project description, including an overview of its timeline, locati on(s), stakeholders, cost dri vers, support ing detail, and expected useful life.
+Capital Improvement Program Date submitted l: 10/14/24 Date of Last Edit: 1/15/25 Project Number: CIP_FY26_SPS-2 • Project Title: VCT Replacement • Justification Code: Category: Urgency of Maintnence Needs and the design of the standard · Department / Committee: SPS Contact: Sandra R. Duran, C ombined Facility Director • A-Essential Project Type is: New [ ] Resubmission [ ] Rehabilitation [X ] Recurring [ ] X B-Asset Maintenance C-Enhancement Year of Initial Request: Legal compliance Description & Justification / Need: Safety compliance mmunity Plan [ ] erred Maintenance [X ] Provide project description, including an overview of its timeline, locati on(s), stakeholders, cost dri vers, support ing detail, and expected useful life.
 This is an ongoing project to replace VCT flooring throughout the district with a Haynes Kindergarten Room.
 This includes materials, labor, moving furniture.
-Th Provide project compliance factors and references requiring the project regulations or components thereof: Al DA compliano e, MGL requirement, health The VCT replacement will enhance the users experience and provide the ability to have a cleanable surface in compliance wi th the State Sanitary Code.
+Th Provide project compliance factors and references requiring the project regulations or components thereof: Al DA compliand e, MGL requirement, health The VCT replacement will enhance the users experience and provide the ability to have a cleanable surface in compliance wi th the State Sanitary Code.
 Anticipated Staffing Changes: Highlight project staffing changes that would be driven by this project.
 Is by the project cost or independent of that cost? s this a short- or long-term in mpact?
 Will t his be an adjustment that is funded There is no increase in staffing.
 Benefits of Project and Impact if Not Completed : Highlight project benefits, including efficiencies created, service enhance cements, and cost savings.
 The VCT replacement will enhance the users experience.
 Also describe any short- and long-term consequences of not funding th e project.
-Impact of delaye d implement ation: No additional operational impacts Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecyc da / Camilaa 1 Atternatives Considered and Reasons for Non-Selection. ypical Replacement Lifecyc ie / Service L (why something else wasn't chosen) Also, re-utilization plan or another Dept, sell) f current asse ts, if available: (trade-in, passed on to Discuss Operating Budget Impact: Explain the project's short- and long-term impacts on the department's or maintenance, operation that will need to come from your operational but There are no long term operational budget impacts expected.
+Impact of delaye d implement ation: No additional operational impacts Alternatives Considered and Reasons for Non-selection: Typical Replacement Lifecyo le / Service L ife: (why something else wasn't chosen) Also, re-utilization plan of another Dept, sell) f current asse ets, if available: (trade-in, passed on to Discuss Operating Budget Impact: Explain the project's short- and long-term impacts on the department's of maintenance, operation that will need to come from your operational but There are no long term operational budget impacts expected.